jaredliverpool/OSPF-Part-1/README.md

-### 4. Configure static routes on each router so that all PCs can ping each other.
+### 4. Configure the reference bandwidth on each router so a FastEthernet interface has a cost of 100.

 I went into each router's CLI once more and I confired the static routes so that I have a route to each LAN on the other router.